guillaumebgd/108trigo_2019/README.md

 ## Description

-This project has for goal to compute certain mathematical functions to [squared matrices](https://en.wikipedia.org/wiki/Square_matrix).<br>
+This project has for goal to compute certain mathematical functions to [square matrices](https://en.wikipedia.org/wiki/Square_matrix).<br>

 The mathematical functions asked to be covered are the followings: